This function has three parameters:

 array("Red,Green,Blue",-1,",") ☞ Blue array("Red,Green,Blue,Brown,Black",-1,",") ☞ Black array("Red,Green,Blue,Brown,Black,White",-1,",") ☞ White

 Let’s take a look at a couple of real world examples.
-There are 7 VHF television stations in Los Angeles.
+At the beginning of 2009, there were 7 VHF television stations in Los Angeles.
+(On June 12,2009 they were forced to shut down by the FCC as all stations were mandated to go digital.)
 The procedure below will convert channel numbers into the names of the stations.
 For example, the procedure converts Channel 7 into KABC.

 The example uses an array called Stations.
 This array uses commas as a separator character.
 Note that the first character in the array is a comma separator - this means that the first array element is empty.
 Similarly, consecutive separators indicate empty elements.